Choices for a more Strategic Europe

 What are the key milestones of achieving a 90% net emissions reduction by 2040?

-• A zero-emissions power sector by 2037 is feasible based on a solid deployment of renewable energies.
+• A zero-emissions power sector by 2037: This is feasible based on a solid deployment of renewable energies.
 80% of the electricity mix would come from renewables by 2040, strengthening the EU’s energy security.
 Countries like Spain or Germany want to reach this already in 2030 as it is key to decarbonise electrified sectors.

 • Electrification plays a key role across sectors: Over half of heating and industrial energy demand as well as over 85% of the car fleet could be electrified by 2040.
 Electricity demand would rise to approximately 4,019 Terawatt hours (TWh) by 2040, compared to 2,780 TWh in 2019.